Introduction to weather in the southwestby Had Robinson with assistance from Tom Bird of the National Weather Service

-(FOR SIX EASY STEPS THAT WILL HELP YOU DECIDE IF IT IS SAFE TO FLY, PAGE DOWN)
+(SIX EASY STEPS THAT WILL HELP YOU DECIDE IF IT IS SAFE TO FLY)

 It depends on the weather, the time of day, the skill of the pilot, his equipment, and whether he is flying a hang glider (HG), a paraglider (PG), or a powered paraglider (PPG).
 Why stay out of the air?
 Read this report and you decide.
 The Ultimate Weather Education site (lots of ads) and COMET MetEd (a true online school) are good places to start your weather education.
 If you have children and want to help them begin their education about weather, you can check out WeatherWizKids.